Workers of this species are 6 - 8 mm in size, brown in color with an attractive golden sheen banding on their abdomen.

 Queens are 10 mm and can found colonies independently.
 They will often raise their first brood in a curled-up leaf, but once they have about 50 workers, they will start to create a carton like nest.
 Once established, colonies will readily accept new queens back into the nest, and mature colonies can contain between 2 - 3000 workers and 10 - 20 queens.

-They look good displayed in natural habitat set ups.
-Ideally their outworld / habitat area should be landscaped with a shallow layer of humus covered with various plant debris, and landscaped with small branches, which they can climb and where they will construct their nest.
+They look impressive displayed in natural habitat set ups.
+Ideally their outworld / habitat area should be landscaped with a shallow layer of humus covered with various plant debris, and designed with a network of interconnecting small branches which they can climb, and where they will construct their nest.

-This is a popular ant well suited to captivity.
+Summary: This is a popular attractive ant that is well suited to captivity.
 They breed quick, are easy to maintain and take a wide range of food.
-However, they are also good at climbing and escaping their enclosures!
+A good choice for those just starting to keep exotics.

 However, be careful as they are quite aggressive and think nothing of attacking a finger!
 They are also good at climbing and very apt at escaping from their enclosures.